 Casa de Musica in both central Havana and Miramar is the best place for live music and dancing..different bands every night for salsa and other styles.
 Matinees 5-9pm and late shows 11 till 3 am.
 This schedule changes all the time.
 Big cabaret with large dance floor..located in central Habana, within walking distance of Habana Vieja

 Florida Hotel located in Habana Vieja on Calle Obispo..this is a funky room where all the locals go..there is always someone to practice your salsa moves.
 Teachers and their students are fun to watch if you are beginning.
-A cover is five cuc and includes a drink, and the room is open from 9:00 pm – 1:00 am.
+The cover is now 10 cuc per person and the room is open from 9pm – 1 am.

-Walking Tour Old Havana Maite can arrange a walking tour of Habana Vieja at reasonable prices, and you will see the sites and explain the history of the city and county.
+Walking Tour of Old Havana Habana Vieja at reasonable prices.
+You will see the sites and explain the history of the city and county.

-Horse and Buggy Tour around the city from Park Central Maite can arrange all guided tours..wonderful way to see the sites..stop for a mojito at the famous Dos Hermano Bar.
+Horse and Buggy Tour around the city from Park Central.. wonderful way to see the sites..stop for a mojito at the famous Dos Hermano Bar.

 New restaurants are starting up everywhere, but our favourite is O’Reilly 304 a Gin Bar on O’Rielly 1.5 blocks from the Casa drinks are great, and the food is the some of the best we have had..steaks and pasta fabulous and reasonable prices.
 Small and quaint locals privately own this little gem feel more like Miami than Havana!